nabww/alx-system_engineering-deops/README.md

-This is the devops readme
+This project is an introduction to System Engineering Devops